Transition Economics Maturity Models

-Level 2 = Right Plan of #TEMature Policies
+Level 2 = A Right Plan of #TEMature Policies that maximize “Economic Injectors”

 If you think of an economy as a 10-cylinder combustion engine, the Labour Force makes up 40 to 50% of the population in most G7 countries – so 4 or 5 cylinders are working.
 Retirees are 20% of most countries but not all retired people have sufficient incomes in retirement to contribute to the economy.
 That’s a motor with 5 to 6 cylinders of pulling power at best.
-Giving unemployed and non-working persons incomes – you now have 7 cylinders.
+By giving unemployed and non-contributing persons incomes – you now have 7 cylinders.

-After a little time, Automations and education spending increase the productivity and revenues from all economic “cylinders” as well.
-China is fortunate to be able to buy federal debt because these revenues become yet another cylinder for their economy.
-Finally, Renewable Automations create yet another injector by producing monetizable goods that are also desirable exports or imports that we no longer rely upon.
+After a little time, Renewable Automation and education spending increase the productivity and revenues from all economic injectors (“cylinders”) as well.
+China is fortunate to be able to buy federal debt because these interest-revenues become yet another cylinder; another injector, for their economy.
+Finally, Renewable Automations create yet another injector by producing monetizable goods that are also desirable exports – or imports that we no longer have to rely on others for.

-This cylinder-view explains the reason why TE-Mature, and also socialistic, nations are maintaining Good Lives today – because more economic production from 100% of citizens – plus renewable automation – equals consistent economic strength as a whole.
-The rest of TE-Mature Country success comes from policies that protect them from Off-shored Engineering, foreign ownership, housing bubbles, and other cost-of-living drains – so that spending-power is maintained and not syphoned away from the majority of citizenry.
+This injector-view explains the reason why TE-Mature, and also socialistic nations, are maintaining Good Lives today – because more economic production from 100% of citizens – plus renewable automation – equals consistent economic strength.
+The rest of TE-Mature Country success comes from policies that protect them from Off-shored Engineering, foreign ownership, housing bubbles, and other cost-of-living drains – so that spending-power is maintained and not siphoned away from the majority of the citizenry.